How to Avoid the 5 Worst Sleeping Habits

 It’s recommended to exercise for around 30 minutes every day.
 Studies show that people who get the recommended amount of exercise are 65% less likely to feel drowsy during the day.
 However, be careful when you choose to do this.
 Exercising too close to bedtime revs you up by raising body temperature, heart rate, and blood pressure, all of which are not beneficial to sleep.

-Spend the last two hours before bed winding down.
+Spend the last 2 hours before bed winding down.
 If possible, avoid technology or eating excessively during this time and try to relax.
 Activities such as taking a bath or reading a book are always beneficial before bed.
 If you still feel like you need to get your fix, attempt exercise which isn’t too strenuous and promotes deep breathing.
 For example, yoga is proven to reduce stress and consequently aid sleep.

 See our Bedtime Yoga Chart for the best positions to aid sleep.